Menstrual cramps: 7 tips to relieve pain

 Heat source: hot bath or hot water bottle

-A well-known trick to relieve the pain of periods is to apply heat to your belly.
-This can be a warm compress, a homemade hot water bottle or even a hot bath.
-The heat will relax the muscles of the lower abdomen, reducing pain periods.
-Blood vessels will also be dilated, facilitating blood circulation, oxygen supply and relieving menstrual cramps.
+A well-known tip for relieving period pain is to apply heat to your belly.
+This can be a hot compress, a homemade hot water bottle or even a hot bath.
+The heat will relax the muscles in your lower abdomen, reducing period pain.
+Blood vessels will also be dilated, facilitating blood circulation and oxygen supply and relieving menstrual cramps.

 Balanced diet for uterine cramps

-Lutrition plays an essential role in the menstrual cycle, and particularly in pain.
+Diet plays an essential role in the menstrual cycle, and particularly in relieving pain.

 There's a clear link between inflammation and menstrual cramps.
-So adopt an anti-inflammatory diet to reduce pain at periods.
-Avoid foods that are too fatty, processed, industrial, sweet or salty.
+So it's a good idea to adopt an anti-inflammatory diet to reduce menstrual pain.
+Avoid foods that are too fatty, processed and industrialized, too sweet or salty.

-Drinks such as alcohol or coffee should also be avoided if you suffer from periods pain.
+Drinks such as alcohol and coffee should also be avoided if you suffer from painful periods.

 • fruit and vegetables